sethvm/assetto-telemetry-apps/README.md

-# ac-sectorsplits-timer
+#assetto-python-apps
-Assetto Corsa app that displays sector splits alongside overall lap times
+A collection of UI extensions for Assetto Corsa